Texas Contractor License Exam Guide (2026)

 What Texas exam questions emphasize

-• Windstorm certification for coastal counties under TDI
+• Windstorm certification expectations for coastal counties under TDI

 Exam-day logistics